yashasrao05/iitm-bs-c-programming-lab/p2-template/README.md

 The goal of this project is to write a simple template expander in C.  This will be used to generate a series of "form letters" to be sent to students with their marks and grades.

-The input to this program will be two files:
+The input to this program will be a single file:

-- `template.txt`: this contains the text that needs to be sent, but has some placeholders (described below) that need to be expanded.
 - `students.csv`: This is a CSV (comma-separated values) file that contains a list of students for whom you need to create the form letters.

 ## Template expansion

-Consider the following template file:
+Consider the following template - the template can be written as a single string in your code:

 ```
 To,